The conventional wisdom is that Mandarin Chinese grammar is easy.

 Third, there are Chinese grammar patterns and structures which seem to be deceivingly similar.
 It’s easy to think they’re interchangeable.
 But they’re not!

-Because of these challenges, learning Mandarin Chinese grammar rules unfortunately tends to require a lot of discipline and trial and error (and enduring tons of Chinese grammar exercises).
+However, sometimes context isn’t enough.
+Unfortunately, memorizing Mandarin Chinese grammar rules tends to require a lot of discipline and trial and error (and enduring tons of Chinese grammar exercises).

 Perhaps this blog post can help with that.
 Perhaps it can be a sort of Chinese grammar guide for those of you just starting out.